openforis/sepal-doc/docs/source/setup/register.rst

 Register to SEPAL
 =================

-SEPAL is a computing-based platform for autonomous land monitoring, to gain access to the platform you will first have to create an account and, depending on your needs :ref:`request additional resources <request>`.
+SEPAL is a computing-based platform for autonomous land monitoring.
+To gain access to the platform you will first have to create an account and depending on your needs :ref:`request additional resources <request>`.

 In this guide you will learn how to: